betexcr/multiplayer-multicontroller-snake/README.md

 **:snake: <span style="color:red">MultiSnake</span> :snake:**

-This is a repository to create a multiplayer snake game based in python.
+MultiSnake is a Python multiplayer game that lets players interplay live through the internet using any controller (or keyboard).

+**Rules**☑️
+Players chase the apples on-screen and gain points.
+The winning player is the one with more points when a collision with another snake or the game boundaries happens.

+♒ Running ♒
+Run server.py
+Run client.py in the clients